alsalafiyyah/alsalafiyyah.github.io/_posts/biography/2020-09-10-abdulaziz.md

 ---
 layout: post
 publisher: "alsalafiyyah@icloud.com"
-title: Biography of Shaykh Abdul-Aziz Aal Al-Shaykh
+title: "Biography of Shaykh Abdul-Aziz Aal Al-Shaykh"
 active: biography
 category: [biography]
-locale: en
-lang: en
 date: 2020-09-10
 hijri: Muharram 22, 1442 AH
 excerpt: "Grand Mufty of the Kingdom of Saudi Arabia and Chairman of the Departments of Scholarly Research and Ifta"